The Inca Trail Trek

 Although we are continuing to descend, this section is a combination of steps – both up and down!
 Affectionately known as “Inca flat” by the guides, there is actually nothing flat about it and it can be tiring!
 It is approx 4 kilometres from Winay Wayna to the Sun Gate and the final push includes a set of steep Inca stairs – which will almost certainly take your breath away before your first sight of the famous city!
 At 2,745 metres above sea level, the Sun Gate is 345 metres higher than Machu Picchu and, on a clear day, affords a majestic view down over the site and the surrounding valleys.
 From the Sun Gate, there is a final 2 kilometre downhill walk to the entrance of Machu Picchu.

 Reaching the site around 7am, your guide will take you on a full guided tour.
-You will then have plenty of free time to explore this mystical Inca city, perhaps climb the towering Huayna Picchu (Young Mountain) which overlooks the site or visit the Inca Bridge.
+You will then have plenty of free time to explore this mystical Inca city or visit the Inca Bridge.
 Returning to Aguas Calientes by bus you may decide to have lunch in one of the many restaurants (not included), soak in the nearby hot springs or meander through the markets.
 We then catch the late afternoon train back to Cuzco arriving mid-evening.

 Click here for our recommended Inca Trail trek packing list.